mode51/Tungsten/docs/api/W.Threading/Thread/_ctor.md

 ##### *action*
 Type: [System.Action][2]&lt;[CancellationToken][3]>
-The action to call on a thread
+The action to run on a separate thread

 See Also